minetest-mods/technic/manual.md

 This manual needs to be extended with sections on:

 *   powered machines
-    *   machine upgrades
-    *   how machines interact with tubes
-    *   battery box
     *   processing machines
     *   CNC machine
     *   music player